alexnava86/alexnava86/README.md

 ---

-### :man_technologist: Bio :
+### :nerd_face: Bio :
 I'm a Game Developer/Software Engineer from Texas.
-I'm working on a indie game with a friend of mine titled "Adventure Game".
+I'm developing an indie game with a friend of mine titled "Adventure Game".
 You can read more about it on the GitHub repo, or by visiting my landing page.
+I'm currently working as a Graphic Design/Web Admin for a local printing company, though I am seeking opportunities as a game or software developer.

 - :printer: I currently work as a Graphic Design/Web Admin for a local printing company, though I am seeking opportunities as a game or software developer.
-- :nerd_face:
 - :art:
 - :guitar:
 - :books:
-- :jp: 暇なときに私も日本語を勉強しま、でもまだ上手じゃありません。
+- :jp: 私も暇なときに日本語を勉強しま、でもまだ上手じゃありません。
 - :mailbox: Contact Me:
 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alexnava86)
 [![Email Badge](https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white)](mailto:alex.nava.developer@outlook.com)